See where Emperor Jimmu embarked to unify Japan

 - The Hyuga City History and Folk Museum

-- The Mimitsu Machinami Center of kimono and fabrics
+- The Mimitsu Machinami Center in a former kimono and fabric store

 How to Get There